 - With a good night’s rest, we also wake up healthier.
 While we sleep, our body and brain are in a stand-by-modus.
 We are not conscious and our muscles barely move.
 Our body uses the remaining energy for other things like the nightly maintenance of our immune system.
 Our body literally recharges itself while we are sleeping.

 Perhaps you remember times when you went to bed a bit groggy only to wake up healthy again the next morning.
-Isn’t this fantastic?
+Isn’t that fantastic?

 6. Eat more fruits and vegetables